nacloos/similarity-repository/README.md

 ## Why use CUE instead of plain python?
 Can easily generate a json config describing the config

+Why cue language?
+Can use schema to validate config.
+Show example of adding a metric that doesn't have a card

 ## Adding a backend
 * create a folder in `similarity/backend`
 * create a `requirements.txt` file with the dependencies of the backend.
 Optionally add a comment with the link to the installation instructions (e.g. in the README of the backend).